 in which $w=P/\rho$ is an equation-of-state parameter.
-For the non-relativistic, relativistic matter or vacuum state we get $w = 0,1/3,-1$ respectively.
-The standard Einstein's equations have no additional terms and the de Sitter spacetime is defined to be the vacuum spacetime: $H^2 = \Lambda/3$
+For non-relativistic, relativistic matter or vacuum state we get $w = 0,1/3,-1$ respectively.
+Note that Einstein's equations have no additional terms and de Sitter spacetime is defined to be the vacuum spacetime: $H^2 = \Lambda/3$.